hsnlab/escape/escape/doc/source/adapt/adapters.rst

 :any:`InternalMininetAdapter` implements Mininet related functionality transparently e.g. start/stop/clean topology built from an :any:'NFFG'.

+:any:`StaticFileTopoAdapter` implements a simple adapter which load the topology information from file.

 :any:`SDNDomainTopoAdapter` implements SDN topology related functions.

 :any:`VNFStarterAdapter` is a helper/wrapper class for vnf_starter NETCONF
 module.

+:any:`UnifyRESTAdapter` is a wrapper class for the unified, REST-like communication with the "Unify" domain which using pre-defined REST-API functions and the "Virtualizer" XML-based format.

 :any:`RemoteESCAPEv2RESTAdapter` is a wrapper class for REST-based communication with an another ESCAPE instance started in agent mode.